CNES/Pandora2D/docs/source/exploring_the_field/refining_disparity.rst

 So, the refinement step involves transforming a pixel disparity map into a sub-pixel disparity map.

-Four methods are available in pandora2d:
+Three methods are available in pandora2d:

-- Interpolation
 - Optical flow
 - Dichotomy (c++ version)
 - Dichotomy (python version)